The Scarlet Pimpernel (1982 film): Plot

 Soon after, Chauvelin discovers that Armand is in league with the Scarlet Pimpernel and summons him back to Paris.
 Blackmailing Marguerite by threatening her brother's life, Chauvelin coerces her into discovering the vigilante's identity.
 After finding that the Scarlet Pimpernel is to rendezvous at midnight, Marguerite tells Chauvelin.
-However, she immediately warns the Scarlet Pimpernel—actually her husband, unbeknownst to her—and adds that Chauvelin betrayed her trust and faked her signature.
+However, she immediately warns the Scarlet Pimpernel, in actuality and unbeknownst to her, her husband, and adds that Chauvelin betrayed her trust and faked her signature.
 Percy's faith in his wife is restored.
 Having been thwarted from encountering them, Chauvelin angrily leaves for Paris.
 Percy and his associates also depart for France to save Armand and the Dauphin.
 Marguerite notices that Percy's family crest bears a scarlet pimpernel and quickly deduces his identity.

 After Armand arranges the firing of the gaolers in charge of the Dauphin's care, Percy and his associates use the removal of their belongings to smuggle the Dauphin out of the city.
 The boy is taken to a castle on the French coast, but Percy is soon captured while trying to save Armand.
 Marguerite visits her husband in prison, where he tells her to arrange for the Baron de Batz, an Austrian interested in saving the Dauphin, to smuggle the boy out of France the following night.
 Later, Percy agrees to personally bring Chauvelin to the Dauphin.
 Chauvelin and Percy, along with Marguerite and Armand, who are hostages, arrive at the castle, but the Dauphin has already been removed.

 Angered by the deception, Chauvelin orders Percy's execution, but the firing squad consists of members of the league of the Scarlet Pimpernel, disguised as Chauvelin's troops.
 Percy is rescued and returns to duel with Chauvelin and is victorious.
 Percy decides to leave Chauvelin's fate to Robespierre.
 Impersonating Chauvelin to ensure their escape, Armand departs from the castle with the French troops Chauvelin had stationed there.
 Percy and Marguerite sail away, happily in love.